fstark/blog/content/blog/wozdle/wozdle.md

 * An indication of the game progress (how many guesses did you made)

-* The history of the previous guesses
+* The history of the previous guesses (total number of allowed guesses is 6)

 * The responses for each of those guesses (which characters were properly placed, which we not properly placed, which are not in the target word)